opencast/opencast/docs/guides/admin/docs/installation/rpm-rhel-sl-centos.md

     yum install opencast<version>-allinone

-Where `<version>` is the mayor version number for Opencast installation.
+Where `<version>` is the major version number for Opencast installation.

 This will install the default distribution of Opencast and all its dependencies, including the 3rd-Party-Tools.